Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/Map_Interface.md

 ## Hashing
 - Hash Function is a function in which when we supply an object,it generates address of that object.
+- Applide to keys of HashMap.
+- convert large strings to small string that represent the same things.
 - Object class has 2 functions:
 - Both mehtods need to be overriden.
 ```